Is Ketchup A Smoothie? Have you ever wondered what the combination of ketchup and smoothie would taste like? If so, you’re not alone!

 Additionally, because ketchup is naturally low-fat compared to other sauces like mayonnaise or mustard – incorporating it into meals helps keep calorie counts down while still providing delicious flavors.

-Overall, adding ketchup into one’s diet can be highly beneficial from a nutritional standpoint, although moderation should always be practiced when consumed due to its high sugar content per serving size.
+Overall, adding ketchup into one’s diet can be highly beneficial from a nutritional standpoint.
+However, moderation should always be practiced when consumed due to its high sugar content per serving size.
 With all things considered, however – there really isn’t much else you need besides tomato paste (the base ingredient), olive oil, vinegar & spices!